snowplow/snowplow-ecommerce-tracking-accelerator/content/introduction/_index.md

 #### Prerequisites

-**Modeling and Visualisation**
+**Modeling and Visualization**

 - dbt CLI installed / dbt Cloud account available
   - New dbt project created and configured
 - Python 3 Installed
-- Snowflake account and a user with access to create schemas and tables
+- BigQuery account and a user with access to create schemas and tables

 **Tracking and Enrichment**